 Sue Keith (10:15)

-When they first put a timeline in front of us, I think it was about six months out, we were expecting the close and I thought, what could possibly take six months?
-We're a four and a half person company.
-How could this be that with, you know, we have rent and we really don't have any capital assets.
+Well, I think the most ironic part of this . . . or maybe surprising is a better word . . . was the deal terms themselves were probably the easiest part.
+Because we were happy with the multiplier.
+We did a little bit tweaking on the upfront offer.
+But beyond that, the upfront plus the earn out were pretty much acceptable to us.
+What we didn't expect were some other things.
+When they first put a timeline in front of us, I think it was about six months out, we were expecting the close and I thought, “what could possibly take six months?
+We're a four-and-a-half-person company.
+We have rent and we really don't have any capital assets.
 We don't produce anything.
 You know, we're a professional services business.
 What could be complicated?
-No inventory.
-But one of the things I would I would give advice is this is usually going to take longer than you think.
+No inventory. . .”
+But one of the things I would give advice on is this is usually going to take longer than you think.
+I think one of your previous guests also talked about going through another can of shaving cream.

 Elizabeth Shea (11:12)

-yes, that was Sean Griffey.
+Yes, that was Sean Griffey.
 That's a great story.

 Sue Keith (11:13)

-thought I'd be done by the end of this last one, but I'm here.
-I am opening another one.
-So it definitely takes longer than you think.
+Yeah, I remember that.
+He said, “I thought I'd be done by the end of this last one, but I'm here.
+I’m opening another one.”
+So, it definitely takes longer than you think.

-And that, and I say that became a bit of a sticking point, not in that the acquiring company was planning on getting rid of them immediately, but we just wanted some protections written into the document they had not traditionally done.
-So for that, that was a really important part for us.
-And it was both altruistically because we really cared about these people who had helped us grow the business, but also for our own benefit, because we needed this business to succeed post close.
+I say that became a bit of a sticking point, not in that the acquiring company was planning on getting rid of them immediately, but we just wanted some protections written into the document they had not traditionally done.
+So that was a really important part for us.
+It was both altruistically because we really cared about these people who had helped us grow the business, but also for our own benefit, because we needed this business to succeed post close.
+So, we wanted those people who were fantastic recruiters and really just our business partners to still be there.

 Elizabeth Shea (12:48)